conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 ### Guidelines

-A typical deployment of Gateway is hard to describe as every environment will be unique in it's design and considerations.
+There is no typical deployment of Gateway as every environment will be unique in it's design considerations and security requirements.

-As such, the below is an example including some variables we recommend you modify in any setup you do, but is by no means a guarantee of sufficient requirements in your setup.
+The below is an example including some variables we recommend you modify in any setup you do, but is by no means a guarantee of sufficient requirements in your setup.

 We will support you in onboarding of Conduktor Gateway to help you get setup in the first place and for any ongoing